Enterprise data centers will need to evolve toward supercomputing

 The Power Problem

-Today’s CPUs, GPUs, and other accelerators consume significantly more power than earlier generations of computing hardware.
-High-performance GPUs used for AI training and inference now operate at power levels that would have seemed extraordinary only a few years ago, and future generations are expected to push those limits even further.
-At the same time, other components—such as high-speed networking, large memory configurations, and fast storage—also contribute to rising power consumption within modern servers.
+High-performance GPUs used for AI training and inference now operate at power levels that would have seemed extreme only a few years ago.
+Future generations are expected to push those limits even further.
+At the same time, high-speed networking, large memory configurations, and fast storage are also driving up power consumption inside modern servers.

-The result is that power density within data centers is increasing rapidly.
-Rack configurations that once operated comfortably within traditional enterprise power envelopes are being replaced by systems that require far more electrical capacity to operate effectively.
-In some environments, rack power levels that would have once been considered extreme are becoming increasingly common.
+The result is a rapid increase in power density.
+Rack configurations that once fit comfortably within traditional enterprise power envelopes are being replaced by systems that demand far more electrical capacity.
+In many environments, rack power levels once considered extreme are becoming the new normal.

 One thing computers are exceptionally good at is converting electricity into heat.
 A lot of heat.